 Fall Comfort Foods Made Healthy and Delicious

 Fall is the season for cozy meals that warm us from the inside out.
 But comfort food doesn’t have to mean heavy or unhealthy.
-For these recipes I focused on creating fall comfort foods made healthy and delicious, with recipes that highlight seasonal flavors while keeping nutrition in balance.
+For these recipes, I focused on creating fall comfort foods that are healthy and delicious, highlighting seasonal flavors while keeping nutrition in balance.
 From crispy Sweet Potato Fries to lean Turkey Stuffed Shells, a creamy Pumpkin Protein Shake, and silky Cauliflower Mash with Roasted Garlic, each dish shows how simple swaps and wholesome ingredients can make comfort food both satisfying and nourishing.

 Sweet Potato Fries